Welcome to the Wisconsin Arborist Association's (WAA) website. Our

-Team Wisconsin members Doug Drysdale, Dick Rideout, Andy Schoofs and Troy Schreiner will be riding in the 2015 STIHL Tour des Trees in Florida this October to continue to help WAA raise funds for research and help the WAA endow the Bob Skiera Memorial Fund.
+Team Wisconsin members Doug Drysdale, Dick Rideout, Andy Schoofs and Troy Schreiner will be riding in the 2015 STIHL Tour des Trees in Florida this October to continue to help WAA raise funds for its Chapter Challenge and the Bob Skiera Memorial Fund.
 If you wish to support Team Wisconsin riders, tax deductible donations via credit card are accepted at: http://www.crowdrise.com/STdTTeamWisconsin/fundraiser/stdtteamwisconsin1 When you donate, please make sure to designate your donation to the Bob Skiera Memorial Fund.